snkashis/android-docs/README.md

 Inside the `.md` file, there are a few requirements to help keep consistency across documentation and organize properly.

 1. The document needs front-matter at the top providing a `title` and `path`.
-2. Start off the document not including a title, it's already given in the front-matter
+2. Start off the document not including a title in markdown, it's already given in the front-matter
 3. Add the file path inside the same SDKs `_pages.yaml` file.

+Once the documentation has been updated or added, open a pull request and let CI run.
+After the PR is reviewed, merging into master will run CI again but this time, will deploy your changes automatically to the website.

+#### Updating an SDK version
+In main directory, open the `constants.js` and update the version number.